retorquere/zotero-better-bibtex/README.md

 * add "citekey" field to reference editor
 * sync citekey cleanly without abusing the "extra" field
 * faster journal abbreviator using the [LTWA](http://www.issn.org/services/online-services/access-to-the-ltwa/)
-* porting the bibtex parser to Jison for performance improvements

 Submission to Addons.Mozilla.Org is off the table -- AMO moves *much* to slow for my sometimes daily releases.